Actindo-AG/Documentation/RetailSuiteAccounting/Integration/07_ManageBWAReports.md

 9. If desired, activate the first toggle button in the *Percent / Columns* field and enter the applicable formula in the *Formula* field.
 This function is used to calculate the percentage of the value expressed in the current line in relation to the overall turnover and display it in an additional column in the BWA report.

-[comment]: <> (Spalten 2-4 nicht definiert bzw. weiterentwickelt, da nicht in Gebrauch, bestätigt in RS mit Teamlead Finance)
+[comment]: <> (Spalten 2-4 nicht definiert bzw. weiterentwickelt, da nicht in Gebrauch, bestätigt in RS mit Finance team lead)

 10. Click the [SAVE] button.
     The new report line has been added to the BWA report.